Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Abstract

 \section{Abstract}

 Deep Metric Learning (DML) aims to find representations suitable for zero-shot transfer to \textit{a priori} unknown test distributions.
 However, common evaluation protocols only test a single, fixed data split in which train and test classes are assigned randomly.
 More realistic evaluations should consider a broad spectrum of distribution shifts with potentially varying degree and difficulty.
 In this work, we systematically construct train-test splits of increasing difficulty and present the \emph{\textbf{ooDML}} benchmark to characterize generalization under \emph{\textbf{o}}ut-\emph{\textbf{o}}f-distribution shifts in \emph{\textbf{DML}}. \emph{ooDML} is designed to probe the generalization performance on much more challenging, diverse train-to-test distribution shifts.
 Based on our new benchmark, we conduct a thorough empirical analysis of state-of-the-art DML methods.
 We find that while generalization tends to consistently degrade with difficulty, some methods are better at retaining performance as the distribution shift increases.
-Finally, we propose few-shot DML as an efficient way to consistently improve generalization in response to unknown test shifts presented in \emph{ooDML}.
-Code available here: \url{https://github.com/Confusezius/Characterizing_Generalization_in_DeepMetricLearning}. \freefootnote{$^x$ Work done while at IWR, Heidelberg University.} \freefootnote{$^*$ Equal contribution, alphabetical order.} \freefootnote{$^\dagger$ Equal supervision.}
+Finally, we propose few-shot DML as an efficient way to consistently improve generalization in response to unknown test shifts presented in \emph{ooDML}\footnote{Code available here: https://github.com/CompVis/Characterizing\_Generalization\_in\_DML}. \freefootnote{$^*$ Equal contribution, alphabetical order, $^\dagger$ equal supervision, $^x$ now at University of Tuebingen.}